 **De-identifying records for Indonesia

-The authority which is registering the death whether it be police, a coroner or other authority should inform the relevant foreign embassy or consulate of the death without delay and provide a copy of the death certificate upon request.
+The authority which registers the death, whether it be police, a coroner or other authority, should inform the relevant foreign embassy or consulate of the death without delay and provide a copy of the death certificate upon request.

 Injury or hospitalisation of a foreign national